haiquangtran/Exam-Notes/README.md

   0. Type selectors (e.g. h1) and pseudo-elements (e.g., :before).
   1. Class selectors (e.g., .example), attributes selectors (e.g. [type="radio"]) and pseudo-classes (e.g. :hover).
   2. ID selectors (e.g. #example)
+- To calculate the selector’s specificity, start by recording three values, known as a, b, and c, as follows.
+  - a Record the number of id attributes in the selector.
+  - b Record the quantity of class selectors, attributes selectors, and pseudo classes.
+  - c Record the quantity of element names in the selector

 # HTML5